 Water is the number one drink for intermittent fasting.
 It can be sparkling or plain and flavored with an infusion of fresh fruit.
 Black tea or coffee and apple cider vinegar diluted with filtered water are also good options and may even enhance your fasting hours by helping your body burn fat.

 With different types of intermittent fasting available, one drink may be suitable for one and not for another.
-This list covers the basics.
-For more guidance on this topic, don't forget to review my list if the best books on intermittent fasting.
+This list only covers the basics and for greater detail you should consult a licensed nutritionist.